Amirun-Nahar/Zenith/README.md

 ## 🌟 Overview

 Zenith is a full-stack academic productivity platform that leverages Google Gemini AI to provide intelligent insights, automated scheduling, and personalized study recommendations.
-The application features a modern, responsive design with a warm, accessible 3-color palette (warm beige background, vibrant red-orange text, and golden yellow accents), ensuring excellent readability and professional aesthetics across all devices.
+The application features a modern, responsive design with a sophisticated, accessible 4-color palette (dark blue background, light cream text, light mint buttons, and steel blue accents), ensuring excellent readability and professional aesthetics across all devices.

 ## 🚀 Key Features